grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 Method-specific `authenticator`:

 - RPK (method=1): the DER-encoded SubjectPublicKeyInfo (SPKI) of the signing key.
 The client MUST compute the SHA-256 hash of the SPKI, verify that it matches one of the hashes in `trusted_keys`, check that the current time is before the `not_after` timestamp, and then verify the signature with this key.
+The `not_after` field is REQUIRED and MUST be a timestamp strictly greater than the client's current time at verification.
-- PKIX (method=2): a CertificateEntry vector (leaf + optional intermediates) as in TLS 1.3 Certificate; the leaf MUST include the ECH-config-signing EKU and be valid for the ECHConfig `public_name`.
-The client validates the chain (which provides its own validity/lifetime bounds) and then verifies the signature with the leaf key.
+- PKIX (method=2): a CertificateEntry vector (leaf + optional intermediates) as in TLS 1.3 Certificate; the leaf MUST include the critical `id-pe-echConfigSigning` extension and be valid for the ECHConfig `public_name`.
+The client validates the chain, confirms the SAN includes the ECH `public_name`, confirms the critical `id-pe-echConfigSigning` extension is present in the leaf, and verifies the signature with the leaf key.
+The `not_after` field MUST be set to 0 (absent).
-- DNSSEC (method=3): the DNSKEY record containing the Zone Signing Key (ZSK) public key material for the zone containing the ECHConfig's `public_name`.
-The `authenticator` SHOULD include the DNSKEY (ZSK) for that zone and MAY include DS records from the parent zone to enable chain validation.
-The client validates that the DNSKEY corresponds to the correct zone for the `public_name`, verifies it matches any provided DS records or locally trusted anchors, checks that the current time is before the `not_after` timestamp, and then verifies the signature using the ZSK public key.
-This binds the ECHConfig to the domain via the DNSSEC key without requiring an RRSIG over an RRset in this channel.

 Notes:

-- `trusted_keys` is only used by RPK; clients MUST ignore it for PKIX and DNSSEC.
+- `trusted_keys` is only used by RPK; clients MUST ignore it for PKIX.
 - If `method` is `rpk(1)`, `trusted_keys` MUST contain at least one SPKI hash; otherwise it MUST be zero-length.
 - A server publishing multiple ECHConfigs MAY use different methods for each to maximize client compatibility.